 Vietnamese cinnamon comes from the bark of an evergreen cassia tree that grows naturally in the high mountainous regions of Northern and Central Vietnam.
 The term “Saigon cinnamon” is inaccurate, as this cassia does not grow in or around Saigon (which is located in southeastern Vietnam), but it has been marketed with the name “Saigon Cinnamon” for years and the name has stuck.
 During the Vietnam War era exports of Vietnamese cassia was halted for almost 20 years.

-Vietnamese cinnamon is considered by most cinnamon and cassia aficionados as being the most aromatic of all the cinnamons.
-The cinnamon oil content of our Vietnamese Cinnamon Powder is very high at 4%-6% which makes the flavor outstanding and leads many bakers and chefs to call this particular variety the best you can get.
-By comparison the most common cinnamon used in America is the cassia cinnamon from Indonesia (known as Korintje cinnamon) which has an oil content of 2%-3%.
+Vietnamese cinnamon is considered by most cinnamon and cassia aficionados to be the most aromatic of all the cinnamons.
+The cinnamon oil content of our Vietnamese Cinnamon Powder is very high at 4%-6% which makes the flavor outstanding and leads many bakers and chefs to call this particular variety the best cinnamon you can get.
+By comparison, the most common cinnamon used in America is the cassia cinnamon from Indonesia (known as Korintje cinnamon) which has an oil content of 2%-3%.

 Vietnamese Cinnamon works well in combination with fruits like apples, apricots, blueberries, cherries and oranges and vegetables – especially carrots, onions and spinach.